UBC-MDS/airpyllution/README.md

 ## License

-`AirPyllution` was created by Christopher Alexander, Daniel King, Mel Liow.
+`airpyllution` was created by Christopher Alexander, Daniel King, Mel Liow.
 It is licensed under the terms of the MIT license.

 ## Credits

-`AirPyllution` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`airpyllution` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).